Rehearsal Venue / Times

 If you play a wind instrument in the Tavistock area (Devon) you will have plenty of fun in this lively wind band that meets in a local school on alternate Thursdays.

 Our 'band/orchestra' was formed in a local farmers barn during Jan 2013.
-Advertised in local parish mags, it has grown from just three 'fiddle' players to a very mixed instrumental bunch with a core of 30/40 regulars.
-Our aim remains an 'all comers welcome' centre for those wishing to learn, improve and play together.
-Our brave musical director is happy to arrange parts for all abilities, absolute beginners to those well graded.
-Our evergrowing repertoire ranges from traditional, contemporary folk to classical pieces in an attempt to provide something for everyone to enjoy.
-No fees, just accommodation & refreshment donations.
-Wine flows.
-We hope for charity donations when giving performances, but are primarily concerned with having fun as a social group.
+Advertised in local parish mags, it has since grown from just three 'fiddle' players to a very mixed instrumental bunch comprising a core of 40+ regulars.
+It’s an 'all comers welcome' centre for those wishing to learn, improve and play together.
+Our brave musical director arranges parts for all abilities - absolute beginners to those well graded - expanding a repertoire of traditional, contemporary and classical pieces.
+No fees, just £1 in the pot for accommodation plus voluntary refreshment donations.
+Wine flows!
+We raise many thousands of pounds for various charities at our concert performances.
+However our primary aim remains having fun just playing together.
+So why not get in touch and give us a try?

 Intensive rehearsals just prior to a concert.